-It is most important that you do not panic about any problems, as this could lead to rash decisions.
+It is most important that you do not panic about problems, as this could lead to rash decisions.
 Particularly in respect of falls in capital value, you must be aware that while property prices will rise in the long term, such progress will not be completely smooth at all times.

-If you believe prices are set to crash, you may decide to hold off making any new investments until you believe that prices have stabilised.
+If you believe prices will fall in the short term, you may decide to hold off making any new investments until you believe that prices have stabilised.
 However, even in this scenario, other factors should be taken into account, such as the availability of buy to let mortgages.
 What would you do if property prices were falling, but rents were rising, yields and tenant demand good but the availability of decent buy to let lending shrinking fast?
 I would continue to buy, having faith that my property's value would still increase in the long term, if I thought future funding could be a bigger problem.
-This is what we have seen in the credit crunch of recent months.